Gender-Based Violence: What is it?

 The negative effects of GBV reach far beyond the individuals who directly experience them.
 Violence can have long-lasting and negative health, social and economic effects that span generations, which can lead to cycles of violence and abuse within families and sometimes whole communities.
 GBV holds us all back.

 GBV is not limited to physical violence and can include any word, action, or attempt to degrade, control, humiliate, intimidate, coerce, deprive, threaten, or harm another person.
 GBV can take many forms including cyber, physical, sexual, societal, psychological, emotional, and economic.
 Neglect, discrimination, and harassment can also be forms of GBV.

-Domestic violence — also called intimate partner violence — occurs between people in an intimate relationship.
+Content: (Domestic violence — also called intimate partner violence — occurs between people in an intimate relationship.
 Domestic violence can take many forms, including emotional, sexual, and physical abuse and threats of abuse.
-Domestic violence can happen in heterosexual or same-sex relationships.
+Domestic violence can happen in heterosexual or same-sex relationships.)

 Abusive relationships always involve an imbalance of power and control.
 An abuser uses intimidating, hurtful words and behaviors to control their partner.

 It might not be easy to identify domestic violence at first.
 While some relationships are clearly abusive from the onset, abuse often starts subtly and gets worse over time.

 Content: If you identify as 2SLGBTQ+ you might also be experiencing domestic and/or intimate partner violence if you're in a relationship with someone who: